dimraven/prototype/README.md

 A problem I had to solve early on was which side was the master of the creation and deletion of the memory of "scriptable" instances.
 The solution I ended up with was something of a hybrid.
-When a new instance is created and **registered** it creates a Lua table internally and keeps it's reference using **luaL_ref**.
-We then put the instance in it as lightuserdata and the className as a string inside it.
-If we would create it using Lua it would look like this:
+When a new instance is created and **registered** it creates a new Lua table, retrieves a reference of it using the **luaL_ref** and assings the metatable containing the exposed C++ classes to it.
+We put the pointer to the new instance in the table with the key **_instance** as a lightuserdata.
+We also set the className so that we can handle pointer casting on the C++ side in a "somewhat" reliable manner.
+The table would look something like this if we where to create it using lua:

     local table = {
         _instance = <userdata: new Player()>,